 We added extensions for the whole campaign:

-Along with the search campaign we set the following Audiences in Google Analytics:
+Along with the search campaign we set the following Audiences in Google Analytics for remarketing:

-Text ads and banners for graphic ads were created for every remarketing campaign.
+We made text ads and banners for graphic ads for every remarketing campaign.

 A text ad for the whole website looked as follows:

-These text ads were copied from the relevant search campaigns:
+We copied these text ads from the relevant search campaigns: